comp-methods-fsu-2021/NACW_DocsRawls/README.md

 - February 28, 2021: Began playing around with website building and tried to build a website using The Programming Historian 'Build a Static Site' page with no luck.
 Began building a Google site page, unpublished and cannot share.
 - March 1, 2021: Added GitHub.io page.
 - March 9, 2021: Tried topic modeling with Voyant.
 Wrong brief blog (below) about reference models.
+- March 15, 2021: Wikidata and Wikipedia information on the topics of the Reconstruction Era and The United Daughters of the Confederacy.
+- March 16, 2021: Added Exercise 10 summary (below).

 ## Text Cleaning Documentation
 - view Text Cleaning.md document